Qatar

 Allocations of overhead costs to branches

-The amended ERs have revised the expense deductibility criteria for a Qatari PE / Branch.
-Going forward, a PE / Branch will be allowed to deduct expenses incurred for the purposes of the PE's / Branch's business.
-It is important to note that these deductible expenses shall be “real expenses” related to the business of the PE.
+The amended ERs have revised the expense deductibility criteria for a Qatari PE / branch.
+Going forward, a PE / branch will be allowed to deduct expenses incurred for the purposes of the PE's / branch's business.
+It is important to note that these deductible expenses shall be ’real expenses‘ related to the business of the PE or branch.

-As an exception to the deductibility criteria mentioned above, certain items are specifically not deductible in case these are paid by a PE or a branch to its head office or any other related party such as royalties, interest etc..
+As an exception to the deductibility criteria mentioned above, certain items are specifically not deductible in case these are paid by a PE or a branch to its head office or any other related party (e.g. royalties, interest, commissions for specific services performed or for management).